Lisa-Baumgaertner/cybdd/README.md

 This subfolder contains the code for a gradio ui, which can be run with enough ressources.
 It is recommended to use GPU ressources, such as RunPod, otherwise inference might not work or be very slow.

-### cypress suite
-This subfolder contains all of the cypress tests that make up the benchmark dataset with their repsective bdd feature files in gherkin syntax.